HVAC Load Calculator

 What's the difference between this and the BTU Calculator?

-The BTU Calculator sizes a single room — the right tool for a window AC, portable unit, or single-zone mini-split.
-This calculator sizes your entire home for a central system.
+The BTU Calculator sizes a single room.
+That's the right tool for a window AC, a portable unit, or a single-zone mini-split.

 What does "Manual J simplified" mean?

-Manual J is the ACCA standard for residential load calculations, required for permitted HVAC installations.
-A full Manual J uses your local 99th-percentile design temperatures, actual wall U-values, duct loss factors, and infiltration measurements.
+Manual J is the ACCA standard for residential load calculations, and most jurisdictions require it for a permitted install.
+A full one pulls your local 99th-percentile design temperatures, measured wall U-values, duct loss factors, and infiltration data.

 Does this calculation account for duct losses?